matiaspl/LinkPi-ENCx/README.md

 ## Software/firmware update changlelog
 General note by the manufacturer - after the update some functions take effect after restarting twice.

+The devices come from factory having versions of firmware not available for download (e.g. 20201111)

 ### update_20210123
 * ENC1V2 adds remote control operation support
 * ENCTiny improves stability